Classes at Marc Adams School of Woodworking

 Tool List: Click here for tool list

-In many ways, veneer-work, marquetry, inlay, and related techniques reached an early zenith during the Federal period of American furniture.
+In many ways, veneer work, marquetry, inlay, and related techniques reached an early zenith during the Federal period of American furniture.
 Furniture makers adorned their work with bright veneers, geometric forms, classical motifs, and pictorial elements.
-Much of this early work influenced the designs of contemporary furniture pieces.
-During this workshop, Steve demonstrates a wide variety of detail techniques that can be incorporated into your furniture to enhance and compliment the overall design.
+Much of this early work finds an easy home in contemporary furniture design adding that little flair to both customize and enhance the beauty of a piece.
+During this workshop, Steve demonstrates a wide variety of detail techniques that can be incorporated into furniture to enhance and complement the overall design.
+Students will learn single, double and triple line stringing for both traditional and contemporary designs.
+Steve will touch upon ornamental bandings, fans, bellflowers, line-and-berry patterns, shells, and paterae.
+He will discuss both urban and rural inlay motif techniques and pull the best from both schools.
+Sand shading, ornamental veneering, and a history of regional motifs will be covered in detail, and each student will have plenty of time to develop these time-tested techniques.
+This class has been a huge hit for over a decade.
+Steve is an excellent craftsman and a great teacher!

 There is a $45 annual registration fee that will be added to your the total amount of the class if this is the first class you are registering for this season.